Animal Activities Exempt From IACUC Review Under the PHS Policy

 Request for Information

-OLAW is seeking input on the proposed guidance in NOT-OD-23-119 clarifying animal activities that are exempt from the PHS Policy requirements for IACUC review.
-Comments will be accepted for 90 days from the date of publication.
+The NIH Office of Laboratory Animal Welfare (OLAW) proposed guidance clarifying animal activities that are exempt from the PHS Policy requirements for IACUC review.
+Comments were accepted through a Request for Information (RFI) between April 25 and July 31, 2023.

 The proposed guidance can be found here: NOT-OD-23-119